niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 **1. Battery Connection**

-⚠️ Caution — polarity matters.
+!!! warning
+    "Polarity Matters"
     Reversing battery polarity (red to – or black to +) can permanently damage the controller and board and is not covered by warranty.
+    Use a multimeter to pre-check the battery’s voltage and polarity at the terminals before attaching any leads.

 **2. Confirm Readiness**

-!!! warning
-    "Pre-Check Polarity with a Multimeter"
-    Verify the battery’s voltage and polarity at the terminals before attaching any leads.
-    Ensure all installation steps are complete and all wiring is terminated.
-Do not connect the battery until this point.

 * Identify terminals and leads: